econnet/econ/do.rst

 - helps in using the product
 - possibly recycles the product

+Product refers to a physical device with a construction effort.

+Information is not a product in the econ sense.
+Information is for free, i.e. without profit.
+The product repo does also have free access.
+Software is information and therefore free.
+Information needs to be created and studied, so it is not without effort, though.

+.. _`da`:

+:da:

 The product does not need to be a new product.
 An existing market is valuable for planning.
 The new open development method

 - can make a difference on the market
 - can open new directions for the product

+.. _`d5`:

+:d5:

 The product is the output item to the outside economy.
 There are also input items from the outside economy.